Aonrud/ila-ui-elements/README.md

 * The target class of images to be included
 * Whether to enable the download and link buttons
 * Whether to use Panzoom (requires the inclusion of the `@panzoom/panzoom module`).
+* CSS selectors used to find the image caption.
 * The text, icons and title attributes for the control buttons.

 To make changes to the defaults, pass a config object when instantiating the image viewer.
 All properties are optional - any provided will be used to over-ride the defaults.